DaviDokuro/SARP-Toolset/ReadMe.md

 It will output .xma files in both 20k and 48k sample rates.
 This will only be useful to people using pcdc.sh or pcdcAll.sh.

+	hashes
+We have compiled CSV's of the hashes for the relevant AFS files.
+They can be used to match the PC .bin files with the DC .afs files

+	CSV
+We have compiled CSV's which identify which files from the DC version match the renamed PC versions of the files.
+These can be used with shenMove.sh and shenMoveAll.csv to instantly rename all of your .wav files to something the PC version will accept.

 ### To use shenMove.sh:

 First, you will need to create a working directory with shenMove.sh file and the "CSV" folder containing the CSV records.